-PSCo Transmission Planning October 27, 2009
+PSCo Transmission Planning July 31, 2009

-Executive Summary
+A. Executive Summary

-On September 23, 2008 Public Service Company of Colorado (PSCo) Transmission Planning received a generation interconnection request to determine the potential system impacts associated with interconnecting a 400-MW wind generation facility at the Pawnee Substation through a 90-mile transmission line.
+On August 28, 2008 Public Service Company of Colorado (PSCo) Transmission Planning received a generation interconnection request to determine the potential system impacts associated with interconnecting a 400.5-MW wind generation facility at the Pawnee Substation through a 90-mile transmission line.
 The 230-kV bus at Pawnee was considered to be the primary Point of Interconnection (POI), while the 345-kV bus at Pawnee was considered as a secondary POI.
-The customer requested a commercial operation date for the project of December 31, 2011, and a back-feed for site energization date of September 30, 2011.
-Based on projected equipment lead-times and other transmission project in-service dates, both interconnections at the 230 kV bus and the commercial operation and back-feed dates requested by the Customer were not determined feasible; therefore, it is recommended that the Customer's POI ultimately be at the 345-kV bus at Pawnee.
-The earliest date the wind generation facility could become a network resource for PSCo would be after the completion of the Pawnee -Smoky Hill 345 kV line that is scheduled for May 2013.
-The study request indicated that the generation would be delivered for PSCo load.
-This generation interconnection request was studied as a stand-alone project only.
+The customer requested a commercial operation date for the expansion of December 1, 2010, and a back-feed for site energization date of June 1, 2010.
+Based on projected equipment lead-times and other transmission project in service dates, both interconnection at the 230 kV bus and the commercial operation and back-feed dates requested by the Customer were not determined feasible; therefore, it is recommended that the Customer's POI ultimately be at the 345-kV bus at Pawnee.
+An earliest date the wind generation facility could become a network resource for PSCo would be after the completion of the Pawnee - Smoky Hill 345 kV line that is scheduled for May 2013.
+The study request indicated that the generation would be delivered for PSCo native load.

-This request was studied as a Network Resource (NR)1 only.
-This investigation included steady-state power flow and short-circuit studies.
-The request was studied as a stand-alone project only, with no evaluations made of other potential new generation requests that may exist in the Large Generator Interconnection Request (LGIR) queue, other than the generation projects that are already approved and planned to be in service by the summer of 2011.
-The main purpose of this study was to evaluate the potential impact of GI-2008-13 on the PSCo transmission infrastructure, as well as that of neighboring entities, when injecting a total of 400 MW of generation into Pawnee, and delivering the additional generation to native PSCo loads.
-The costs to interconnect the project with the transmission system at Pawnee Substation have been evaluated by PSCo Engineering.
-This study considered facilities that are part of the PSCo
+This request was studied as both an Energy Resource (ER)1 and as a Network Resource (NR)2.
+These investigations included steady-state power flow and shortcircuit studies.
+The request was studied as a stand-alone project only, with no evaluations made of other potential new generation requests that may exist in the Large Generator Interconnection Request (LGIR) queue, other than the generation projects that are already approved and planned to be in service by the summer of 2010.
+The main purpose of this study was to evaluate the potential impact of GI-2008-8 on the PSCo transmission infrastructure as well as that of neighboring entities, when injecting